Government forces Air Canada and flight attendants back to work and into arbitration

 Union spokesman Hugh Pouliot didn’t immediately know what day workers would return to work.
 “We’re on the picket lines until further notice,” he said.

-The bitter contract fight between the airline and the union representing 10,000 of its flight attendants escalated Friday as the union turned down the airline’s request to enter into government-directed arbitration, which would eliminate its right to strike and allow a third-party mediator to decide the terms of a new contract.
+The bitter contract fight escalated Friday as the union turned down Air Canada’s prior request to enter into government-directed arbitration, which allows a third-party mediator to decide the terms of a new contract.

-Keelin Pringnitz, from Ottawa, was returning with her family from a European vacation when they became stranded at London’s Heathrow Airport after flights were canceled.
-She said there was an option for the travelers in line to go the United States, but they were told there wouldn’t be any further assistance once they landed in the U.S.

-“It didn’t go over well with the line.
-Nobody really seemed interested, everybody seemed a little bit amused almost at the suggestion, or exasperated, because it is a bit ridiculous to offer to take stranded passengers to a different country to strand them there,” she said.

 Air Canada Chief Operating Officer Mark Nasr has said it could take up to a week to fully restart operations.